Tyrn/StoL/source/fount/04-training-advanced.rst

 as before, the recruit fires a burst of two or three shots, but *quickly*, at a distance of 3 yards.
-If he succeeds in making nothing worse than a 6-inch group, he shoul repeat the practice at 4 yards.
+If he succeeds in making nothing worse than a 6-inch group, he should repeat the practice at 4 yards.

 The instructor should make a special point of explaining all the elements of this practice.
 The bent